Forge Bible Bot

 What Appears on the Overlay?

-Each of these can be individually toggled on or off in your dashboard under General Settings → OBS Overlay → Overlay Display Controls.
+Each of these can be individually toggled on or off in your dashboard under General Settings → Stream Overlay → Overlay Display Controls.
 You can also toggle specific event overlays directly within each event's settings section in Twitch Settings.

 Overlay Customization